-Facebook Live Tips & Tactics: Best Practices Guide for Broadcasters
+Facebook Live Stream Tips & Tactics: Best Practices Guide for Broadcasters (Update)March 15, 2019

-From broadcast news organizations to sports teams; from churches to nonprofits; from celebrities to the enterprise—everyone is streaming video online.
+From broadcast news organizations to sports teams; churches to nonprofits; celebrities to the enterprise—everyone is streaming video online.
 And social media platforms are a top destination for this type of content, since they provide brands and personalities with direct access to customers and fans they can interact with in real time.
+Are you following the Facebook Live stream tips from industry experts?

-If you’re new to the world of live streaming, this probably raises some questions for you.
-That’s why we created The Wowza Ultimate Guide to Facebook Live Streaming.
+Without an existing video marketing strategy it’s difficult to determine where to start.
+That’s why we created The Wowza Ultimate Guide to Facebook Live Streaming — chock-full of Facebook Live stream tips and tactics.
 This comprehensive e-book covers everything you ever wanted to know about Facebook Live and some things you may not have even thought of, including:

 - Why you should stream video on Facebook, when there are so many online channels.